obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

   - list-cards
   - list-cards-mobile-full
 ---
-[Obsidian Sync](https://obsidian.md/sync) is a cloud-based service that lets you store your notes on Obsidian's servers and sync them across your devices.
+[Obsidian Sync](https://obsidian.md/sync) is an add-on service that allows you to store your notes on Obsidian's servers and sync them across your devices privately.

 ## How to use Obsidian Sync